square/p2/README.md

 # Playing Around

 To build the tools in `pp`, run `rake build`.
-The `bin` subdirectory contains agents and executables, the `pkg` directory contains usefl libraries for Go.
+The `bin` subdirectory contains agents and executables, the `pkg` directory contains useful libraries for Go.
 We strongly believe in small things that do one thing well.

 # License